- Course Information

-Accounting is the language of business.
-In this accounting specialization, you will learn the critical accounting terms used and how they are communicated in the business world.
-You will explore accounting processes, including finance, financial management, cost accounting, taxation, computer accounting and auditing.
-In your final course, you will complete a written research project demonstrating your ability to conduct an investigation on a workplace problem, identify an area for intervention, and critique, justify and recommend a plan of preventative action.
-Overall, this specialization is designed to prepare you for entry level accounting positions in profit, not-for-profit and governmental environments, with potential careers in bookkeeping, staff accounting or accounts receivables.
+Accounting is critical to the successful operation of a business.
+In the BBA in Accounting you will learn accounting processes, including finance, financial management, cost accounting, taxation, computer accounting and auditing.
+Your final project is a research project demonstrating your ability to conduct an investigation on a workplace problem, identify an area for intervention, and critique, justify and recommend a plan of preventative action.

 General Degree Requirements